Skip to main content

 At the time you moved in:

-- The caravan appeared to have the original flooring from when it was built 25 years ago
+• The caravan appeared to have the original flooring from when it was built 25 years ago

-- The flooring showed clear signs of wear and was already marked and dinted
+• The flooring showed clear signs of wear and was already marked and dinted

-- The condition report when you moved in noted marks and dints on the flooring due to wear
+• The condition report when you moved in noted marks and dints on the flooring due to wear

-- Photos you took show that the marks and dints were there before you moved in
+• Photos you took show that the marks and dints were there before you moved in

-- The original floor had not been replaced or repaired, and the curtains and upholstery had not been changed
+• The original floor had not been replaced or repaired, and the curtains and upholstery had not been changed

-- You had moved out and the caravan had been hired out again at the same price
+• You had moved out, and the caravan had been hired out again at the same price

-The caravan owner needs to prove to VCAT that:
+The caravan owner needs to show that:

-- They have suffered financial loss or property damage
+• They have suffered financial loss or property damage

-- The loss or damage happened because you breached your residency agreement or Victoria’s rental laws, the Residential Tenancies Act 1997
+• The loss or damage happened because you breached your residency agreement or Victoria’s rental laws, the Residential Tenancies Act 1997

-- The amount they are claiming is reasonable
+• The amount they are claiming is reasonable

 Has the caravan owner suffered property damage?